basho/basho_docs/content/riak/kv/2.1.3/developing/usage/commit-hooks.md

 and short-circuit such cycles.

-Pre- and post-commit hooks are applied at the [[bucket|Buckets]] level, [[using bucket types]].
+Pre- and post-commit hooks are applied at the [[bucket|Buckets]] level, [using bucket types][usage bucket types].
 They are run once per successful response to the client.

 Both pre- and post-commit hooks are named [Erlang](http://learnyousomeerlang.com/)